-My previous machine sewed buttonholes forwards, towards the sewer.
+My current machine sews buttonholes forwards, towards the sewer.

-So the marked starting point for a buttonhole needed to be the end away from the sewer.
+So the marked starting point for a buttonhole needs to be the end away from the sewer.

-My newest machine sews buttonholes away from the sewer.
+My previous machine sewed buttonholes away from the sewer.

-So the marked starting point needs to be the end nearest the sewer.
+So the marked starting point needed to be the end nearest the sewer.

 4-step buttonholes don’t have an automatic way of setting the length of the buttonhole.
-You have to stop the sewing.
-So the ends need to be marked clearly.
-It’s best to make marks longer and wider than the presser foot, so you can always see them.
+The user has to start and stop the sewing.
+So the ends need to be clearly visible – on some feet it’s easier than on others.

 Machine made buttonholes

-The simplest machine-made buttonhole has 4 parts – the 2 sides, and the 2 end bar tacks.
+The simplest machine-made buttonhole has 4 parts – the 2 side legs, and the 2 end bar tacks.

 As sewing machines have added more controls, so various ways of making the process easier have been devised.

 So any particular tutorial may be nothing like what your machine does.
 I’m trying to cover the possibilities here.